Benj1x/Notes/SAD.md

 *Update* functions are activated by a problem-domain event and result in a change in the model's state.

-*Signal* functions are activated by a change in the model's state and result in a reaction in the context; this reaction might be a display to the actors in the application domain, or a direct intervention in the problem domain.
+*Signal* functions are activated by a change in the model's state and result in a reaction in the context; this reaction might be a display to the actors in the application domain, or a direct intervention in the problem domain.

 *Read* functions are activated by a need for information in an actor's work task and result in the system displaying relevant parts of the model.